Home

 While the cross extends in four directions and has a distinctive center point.

-For Irish Catholics, the symbolism of Celtic Crosses was a little different than their pagan counterparts of ages past.
+For Irish Catholics, the symbolism of the cross design was a little different than their pagan counterparts of ages past.
 The Circle in the center represented eternity and the infinite nature of God's Love.

 Celtic-crosses